Emancipation's Unfinished Agenda:"What Shall I Tell My Children Who Are Black?"

 Squaring the Womanist Circle! at Union Presbyterian Seminary

 The Squaring the Womanist Circle Project integrates and translates Black women’s religious scholarship, creative expression and cultural work into transformative wisdom.
-It is a launching pad for a continuing Institute of Womanist Studies at Union Presbyterian Seminary.
+It is a launching pad for a continuing Centere for Womanist Leadership at Union Presbyterian Seminary.

 Squaring the Womanist Circle initiates multi-voice-conversations among diverse groups of women of African descent to explore and address the lived concerns of African American girls and women.
 The project will give voice to women working for justice from a theological framework, sending an important and timely signal to the broader community that Black women of faith are committed to discerning new ways to focus on the well-being of women and girls in a mutli-religious world.